Guide to Big Sky Altitude & Tips for Altitude Sickness - Zaca

 1. Acclimate Slowly

-Altitude sickness is caused by the body having trouble adjusting to the lower oxygen levels and physiological stress.
-This can cause breathing problems, headaches and other issues that can make it difficult for you to enjoy your trip in Big Sky.
+Altitude sickness is caused by the body's difficulty adjusting to lower oxygen levels and physiological stress.
+It can cause breathing problems, headaches, and other issues that make it difficult to enjoy your trip to Big Sky.

 To avoid this, it's best to acclimate slowly.

-One of the best ways to do this stay a night when you fly into the airport before heading to Big Sky.
+One of the best ways to do this is to stay a night when you fly into the airport before heading to Big Sky.
 Bozeman Yellowstone International Airport is at an altitude of 4,473 feet.
-Similar to Denver's altitude, this gives you body some time to adjust before dealing with over 7,000 feet in altitude.
+Similar to Denver's altitude, this gives your body some time to adjust before dealing with over 7,000 feet in altitude.

-Another way to do this is when you first arrive to Big Sky at 7,218 feet, do not ski or hike the first few days where altitudes can go as high as 11,166 feet.
+Another way to do this is to avoid skiing or hiking the first few days when you first arrive at Big Sky at 7,218 feet, as altitudes can reach 11,166 feet.

-Just like the locals that typically aren't highly effected by altitude sickness, you want to give your body the time to adjust to Big Sky altitude.
+Like the locals, who are typically not highly affected by altitude sickness, you should give your body time to adjust to Big Sky's altitude.

 2. Hydrate Properly